thebne/midiate/README.md

   return notesHistory.length
 }
 ```
-This allows us to add our own data in the status bar- a component which will persists across apps during the same session.
+This allows us to add our own data in the status bar- a component which is always visible.

 #### Export `config`
 ```js